MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 | Android (Mobile/tablet) | `EdgA`|

 > [!NOTE]
 > Values in the above table refer to Chromium-based Microsoft Edge only.
-EdgeHTML-based Microsoft Edge has the identifier `Edge` in the user-agent string.
+EdgeHTML-based Microsoft Edge has the identifier `Edge` in the User-Agent string.

 <!-- ====================================================================== -->
 ## Map the User-Agent string to an expanded browser name

-Map the user-agent string tokens to human-readable browser names to use in code.
+Map the User-Agent string tokens to human-readable browser names to use in code.
 This practice is common across the web.
 When you map the new `Edg` token to a browser name, Microsoft recommends using a different name than the one used for the legacy Microsoft EdgeHTML browser, to avoid accidentally applying legacy workarounds that don't apply to Chromium-based browsers.

 <!-- ====================================================================== -->